MD-Saifullah-1524/Virtual-PeriodicTable/README.md

 - [x] Add legend/key
 - [x] Simplify and declutter the code
 - [ ] Add an extended info page
-- [ ] Add a toggle to switch between valencies and atomic mass
 ## ScreenShot